 Know Your Rights!

 You have the right to remain silent.
 Anything you say may be used against you.
-You have a right to have a lawyer present while you are questioned.
-If you cannot afford a lawyer, one will be appointed for you.
+You have a right to have a criminal defense lawyer present while you are questioned.
+If you cannot afford a criminal defense attorney, one will be appointed for you.
 These are your “Miranda” rights, guaranteed by the U.S. Constitution.
-If you are not given these warnings, your lawyer can ask that any statements you made to the police not be used against you in court.
+If you are not given these warnings, your criminal defense lawyer can ask that any statements you made to the police not be used against you in court.
 But this does not necessarily mean that your case will be dismissed.
 This does not apply if you volunteer information without being questioned by the police.

-Once I am told my Rights, can I be Questioned?
+Once I am told my Rights, can I be Arrested?